 What Do You Want in a Spa?

 Not all spas are built the same.
-The features, amenities, services and skill level of the service providers are different for each location.
-Before selecting a spa, take inventory on what you must have and what you would like to have so you can find the spa that best fits your wants and your needs.
+The features, amenities, services, and skill levels of the service providers are different for each location.
+Before the process of finding the right spa, take inventory of what you must have and what you would like to have so you can find the spa that best fits your wants and needs.
 What is the major reason for your desire to go to a spa?